-The Focus competes in one of most hotly contested classes in the market, going head-to-head with models such as the Volkswagen Golf, Vauxhall Astra – and even more upmarket offerings like the Audi A3 and BMW 1 Series.
-It's available as a five-door only, and a facelift in late 2014 improved styling, refinement, technology and emissions, helping it take the fight to the VW Golf more effectively than ever before.
+The Focus competes in one of most hotly contested classes in the market, going head-to-head with models such as the Volkswagen Golf, Vauxhall Astra and even more upmarket offerings such as the Audi A3 and BMW 1 Series.
+It's available as a five-door hatchback or estate, and a facelift in late 2014 improved styling, refinement, technology and emissions, helping it take the fight to the VW Golf more effectively than ever before.
 Thankfully, it remains great to drive.

 - Sharp handling

 - Studio version feels basic

 - EcoBoost real-world fuel economy disappoints